SimonSchubert/LinuxCommandLibrary/README.md

 ### Licensing

 The source code is licensed under the Apache 2.0 license and the copyright of the man pages in the `database.db` file are copyrighted by their respective authors.

-### Contributing

-To edit code snippets, install the `DB Browser for SQLite` application to edit the assets/database.db file.

 ### Thanks to